psych252/psych252book/docs/25-assumptions.md

 ```
 ## Model has log-transformed response.
 Back-transforming predictions to
 ##   original response scale.
-Standard errors are still on the log-scale.
+Standard errors are still on the transformed
+##   scale.
 ```

 ```